-Day 11: Xian Meals: B, L, D
+Day 11: Xian

-Admire the thousands of fascinating relics at the Xian Museum, followed by a visit to the Little Wild Goose Pagoda and Shuyuanmen Ancient Culture Street where you will see a calligraphy demonstration.
-Sightseeing will be approximately 2 and a half hours on foot.
+Admire the thousands of fascinating relics at the Xian Museum, followed by a visit to the Little Wild Goose Pagoda and a short, traditional calligraphy demonstration.
+Sightseeing will be approximately 2 1⁄2 hours on foot.
 There will also be time to explore the atmospheric alleys of the Muslim Quarter.
-This evening, there is an optional Tang Everbright City Night Tour (time permitting, payable locally).